 The children also listened to recordings of sounds from Play 2 Grow and used their sense of hearing to guess what the sounds were.

-We didn’t make this a right or wrong answer game – instead, we just focused on listening and let the children guess what they thought they had heard.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+We didn’t make this a right or wrong answer game – instead, we just focused on listening and let the children guess what they thought they had heard.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!